guillaume-be/rust-bert/README.md

 ```

 #### 7. Sentiment analysis
 Predicts the binary sentiment for a sentence.
-DistilBERT model finetuned on SST-2.
+DistilBERT model fine-tuned on SST-2.
 ```rust
     let sentiment_classifier = SentimentModel::new(Default::default())?;